Kaya-Khurana/Recipe_Generator/README.md

 # Data Module (data.js): Stores and provides access to the recipe dataset.
 # User Input Module (userInput.js): Captures user preferences from the form.
 # Recipe Generation Module (recipeGenerator.js): Filters recipes and selects a random one.
-Display Module (display.js): Updates the DOM with recipe details or error messages.
+# Display Module (display.js): Updates the DOM with recipe details or error messages.
-Styling Module (styles.css): Defines the visual design and responsiveness.
+# Styling Module (styles.css): Defines the visual design and responsiveness.

-Contributing
+# Contributing
 Contributions are welcome!
 To contribute:

-Fork the repository.
+# Fork the repository.
-Create a new branch:git checkout -b feature/your-feature

-Make your changes and commit them:git commit -m "Add your feature"

-Push to the branch:git push origin feature/your-feature

-Open a pull request with a description of your changes.
+Create a new branch:git checkout -b feature/your-feature Make your changes and commit them:git commit -m "Add your feature" Push to the branch:git push origin feature/your-feature Open a pull request with a description of your changes.
 Please ensure your code follows the project's coding style and includes appropriate comments.
-License
-This project is licensed under the MIT License.
-Contact
-For questions or feedback, please reach out via GitHub Issues or email at your-email@example.com.

 Happy cooking with the Recipe Generator! 🍳